Shapley Value Approximation Based on k-Additive Games: Cooperative Games Details

 \section{Cooperative Games Details}

 The cooperative games used within our conducted experiments are based on explanation examples for real world data.
-This section complete their brief description given in \cref{sec:exper}.
+This section completes their brief description given in \cref{sec:exper} similar to \cite{Kolpaczki.2024b}.
 Across all cooperative games the players represent a fixed set of features given by a particular dataset.

-\subsection{Global feature importance}
+\subsection{Global Feature Importance}

 Seeking to quantify each feature's individual importance to a model's predictive performance, the value function is based on the model's performance of a hold out test set.
 This necessitates to split the dataset at hand into training and test set.
 Features outside of an inspected coalition $S$ are removed by retraining the model on the training set and measuring its performance on the test set.
 For all games we a applied train-test split of 70\% to 30\% and a random forest consisting of 20 trees.
 For classification the value function maps each coalition to the model's resulting accuracy on the test set minus the accuracy of the mode within the data such that the empty coalition has a value of zero.
 For regression tasks the worth of a coalition is the reduction of the model's mean squared error compared to the empty set which is given by the mean prediction.
 Again, the empty coalition has a value of zero.